espruino/EspruinoDocs/tutorials/Data Collection.md

 ### Flash memory

-So far we've only written to RAM, however some Espruino boards have big areas of flash memory that you can use.
+So far we've only written to RAM, however some Espruino boards have areas of flash memory that you can use to store nonvolatile data.

-You can use the [`require("Flash")`](/Reference#Flash) to write bytes straight to flash - but this is relatively advanced and requires you to deal with pages and page erasure.
+You can also use [`require("Flash")`](/Reference#Flash) to write bytes straight to flash - but this is pretty advanced and requires you to deal with pages and page erasure.

 On Espruino 1v97 and above there is the [`Storage` module](/Reference#Storage)